 Why does my child need specialist travel insurance?

 Covering your family for any overseas trip is always necessary; you never know when your holiday might take an unexpected turn.
 Accidents, injuries and even lost luggage can all disrupt a family trip away and run up huge expenses.
-If your child has a medical condition or disability, the need for suitable travel insurance is even greater.
+If your child has a medical condition, disability or requires palliative care the need for suitable travel insurance is even greater.

-Naturally, if your child does need emergency medical assistance while you’re away, your first priority will be getting the care they require.
+Naturally, if your child does need emergency medical assistance while you’re away (if they have an unknown heart condition for instance), your first priority will be getting the care they require.
 Not only can a specialist travel insurance policy ensure you can access this help quickly, but it also means you won’t be responsible for paying the medical bill.
 Overseas medical care can be incredibly expensive, but travel insurance is there to meet the costs*.

 Finding this cover from a standard travel insurance provider can be difficult though; many will decline to offer cover to those with health conditions or disabilities or will provide cover excluding the health conditions.
 That’s where a provider who specialises in tailored medical travel cover, like Free Spirit, can make all the difference – we can cover your child and their specific health needs, subject to a medical screening.

 What constitutes a child when it comes to travel insurance?